Mar Thoma Syrian Church: Ordination of women and transgender people

 Women now are able to share responsibilities which were formerly exclusively male.
 This change in society must be seen as an act of God.
 This must be reflected in increased sharing by women in the priestly ministry of the church.
 There is no theological barrier to such a development in the Mar Thoma Church.
 However, the Mar Thoma Church presently has barriers due to custom, culture and tradition in allowing women to share in the ordained ministry of the church.
 It is earnestly hoped that these will break down as men develop greater consciousness of the change of times and women become willing and open to new challenges that God is opening before them.
 At the same time we also earnestly hope that ways will be found so that ordination of women does not create new barriers on the way to mutual recognition of ministry and sacraments.

-Howsoever the Mar Thoma Church has provided caution that the BEM Document should not be considered as a confession of faith and order, rather it should be seen as a document that closes that gap between Churches across the world.
+However, the Mar Thoma Church has provided caution that the BEM Document should not be considered as a confession of faith and order, rather it should be seen as a document that closes that gap between churches across the world.

 A word of caution is necessary before we conclude this response.
 While the Mar Thoma Church accepts the BEM document as a satisfactory starting point for interchurch conversation, we are eager that it should not be made a confession of faith and order.
 The churches should be free to develop patterns of church life drawing upon the indigenous cultural heritage remaining in continuity and faithfulness to the authentic tradition of the church across the ages.